pydantic/pydantic.run/README.md

 If you want the return value of the code, include a function called `main()` (async or not) in the code you send.

 Unlike in the browser based `pydantic.run` environment, async code must be wrapped in an async `main` function to be run.

+For information about the data returned, see the API documentation at [sandbox.pydantic.run/redoc/](https://sandbox.pydantic.run/redoc/).

+The following packages are available server-side:

+- `pydantic`
+- `numpy`
+- `httpx`
+- `fastapi` - used to run the server

+## Server side limitations

+1. You cannot install new packages, and we cannot change the version of packages available, only [these](https://developers.cloudflare.com/workers/languages/python/packages/#supported-packages) packages are available.
+2. The CPU limit on the server is very small, if you want to sleep or do any IO, it will need to be async.